Costs of Common Prenatal Tests

 Amniocentesis typically costs $4,100 without insurance.

-The cost for amniocentesis can vary based on where the procedure is done, typically ranging from $1,000 and $7,200.
-This includes the itemized costs from the doctor's office for physician fees and procedure fees, as well as the lab costs for processing the sample.
+The cost for amniocentesis varies based on where the procedure is done but typically ranges from $1,000 and $7,200.
+This includes itemized costs from the doctor's office for physician fees and procedure fees, as well as the lab costs for processing the sample.

 With a typical health insurance plan, you will pay around $1,230 for amniocentesis, or 30% of the procedure cost.